ulixee/platform/README.md

 ## Developer Environment

-This project serves as a Monorepo for developing the Ulixee Datastore, Desktop, Hero and Cloud.
-To install this project, you'll need to:
+This project serves as a Monorepo for developing the Ulixee Datastore and Cloud.
+If you are developing, you might wish to have [hero][hero] as a project adjacent to this one.

-1. Clone with `--recursive` so that submodules are initialized.
-2. Run `yarn build:all` from the main repository.
+1Run `yarn build:all` from the this repository to build all the projects.

 Learn more about Ulixee at [ulixee.org](https://ulixee.org).